aroberge/avantpy/proposal/idea.md

 ## Why go beyond a translation of keywords?

+If one is going to write a preprocessor to translate Python's keywords, it might make sense to also translate some Python *idioms* which might not be as clear to beginners as other alternatives such as those found in Scratch or Blockly.
+This is also keeping in line with Racket's philosophy of using different dialect of its core language.

+As an example, I describe the motivation for adding a new keyword: `repeat`.

 ### Why `repeat`?

-In Reeborg's World, I added a non-standard syntactic construction to Python with an additional keyword: `repeat`.
-[Note to self: this was done on Oct.
-10, 2015.]
-This allows a student to write
+In Reeborg's World, I added a non-standard syntactic construction to Python with an additional keyword: `repeat`; this was also done by Tobias Kohn, who created TigerJython as part of his Ph.D. thesis.

+A `repeat` keyword allows a student to write a program like the following:

 ```py
 # draw square